 Students who come to Sullivan University who may have had an IEP (Individualized Education Plan) at any time throughout their K-12 education should understand that colleges and universities do not follow the same provisions of an IEP unless otherwise verified and affirmed through a separate verification process that is age and level- appropriate.
-Since IEP's are written specifically for students in K-12 environments, an IEP is not sufficient documentation to determine appropriate and reasonable accommodations at Sullivan University.
-To request accommodations at Sullivan University, the student must submit a Sullivan University Disability Verification Form, completed by an appropriately licensed professional along with any required information and supporting documentation.
+Since IEPs are written specifically for students in K-12 environments, an IEP is not sufficient documentation to determine appropriate and reasonable accommodations at Sullivan University.
+To request accommodations at Sullivan University, the student should submit a Sullivan University Disability Verification Form, completed by an appropriately licensed professional along with any required information and supporting documentation.
+Although not required, upon acceptable review of a high school IEP, an ADA Coordinator may approve extended time as an appropriate accommodation on the Sullivan University internal entrance evaluation.
+Any other academic accommodation requests must follow the Sullivan University disability verification process.